Soft and Chewy Oatmeal Raisin Cookies

 Makes a big batch.

-I also love this recipe because it makes a huge batch of cookies, so you can enjoy half now, and freeze half for later.
-I always thank myself when I make extra baking for the freezer…it’s so helpful on days when you just need a snack for lunches and there’s a bag in the freezer waiting for you!
+I also love this recipe because it makes a big batch of cookies (36 cookies), so you can enjoy half now, and freeze half for later.
+I always thank myself when I make extra baking for the freezer, it’s so helpful on days when you just need a snack for lunches and there’s a bag in the freezer waiting for you!

 Chewy Oatmeal Raisin Cookie Recipe Tips:

-- Oats: This recipe works best with old fashioned rolled oats.
-I have used instant oats and they turned out well too.
-Cookies with the old fashioned oats make a chunkier cookie, and cookies with the instant oats make a more chewy cookie.
+- OATS: This recipe works best with old-fashioned oats.
+I have used quick oats and they turned out well too.
+Cookies with the old fashioned oats make a chunkier cookie, and cookies with the quick oats make a more chewy cookie.

 Ingredients